MicrosoftDocs/windows-powershell-docs/docset/winserver2025-ps/Microsoft.ReFsDedup.Commands/Get-ReFSDedupStatus.md

 ## DESCRIPTION

 The `Get-ReFSDedupStatus` cmdlet retrieves the status of data deduplication on a specified ReFS volume.
-The cmdlet returns information about the amount of space saved by deduplication, the percentage of data that is deduplicated, and the status of the deduplication job.

 ## EXAMPLES